corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/cordapp-overview.md

 {{< figure alt="node diagram" zoom="../resources/node-diagram.png" >}}

+## Glossary

+*Flows*
+  FLows are routines for nodes to run.
+They can perform a variety of tasks, usually involving ledger updates.
+Flows subclass `FlowLogic`.
+For more information on flows, see [Writing CorDapp Flows](api-flows.md).

+*States*
+  States define the facts that parties use to agree and transact.
+States implement the `ContractState` interface.
+For more information on states, see [Writing CorDapp States](api-states.md).

+*Contracts*
+  Contracts define the shared rules for updating the ledger.
+Contracts implement the `Contract` interface.
+To learn more about implementing contracts, see [Writing CorDapp Contracts](api-contracts.md).

+*Services*
+  Services provide long-lived utilities that don’t need to run on the network.
+Services subclass `SingletonSerializationToken`.

+*Serialization whitelists*
+  Serialization whitelists restrict the objects a node can deserialize when it receives messages from other nodes.
+  Serialization whitelists implement the `SerializationWhitelist` interface.

 ## CorDapp components

-CorDapps are a set of JAR files containing class definitions written in Java and/or Kotlin.
+CorDapps are a set of `.jar` files containing class definitions written in Java and/or Kotlin.
+These definitions function as a blueprint or prototype from which objects are created.
+It represents the set of properties or methods that are common to all objects of one type.

 These class definitions usually include: